 Big Meadows Lodge

-Visit this 80-year-old historic lodge, which has a dining room, taproom and a craft shop on site.
+Visit this 80-year-old historic lodge, which has a dining room, taproom, and craft shop on site.
 The lodge is located at Mile 51 on Skyline Drive, close to Big Meadows and the Byrd Visitor Center.
 It has lodge rooms, rustic cabins, and hotel rooms available for rent.

 The former summer home of President Herbert Hoover and First Lady Lou Henry Hoover has been refurbished and is open for tours during the Summer and Fall seasons.
 Exhibits about the Hoover Presidency are located in the adjoining Prime Minister’s Cabin.